Carloren/carloren/README.md

 ## Hello There! <img src="https://emojis.slackmojis.com/emojis/images/1643514347/3217/bluelightsaber.png?1643514347" style="height:20px"> My name is Carloren
-### 29 · Full-Stack developer junior by [4Geeks Academy](https://github.com/4GeeksAcademy) with experience in JavaScript, Python, React, SQL, Flask, JWT and more.
+### I'm a Full-Stack developer junior by [4Geeks Academy](https://github.com/4GeeksAcademy).
+Here you will find projects that include JavaScript, Python, React, SQL, Flask, JWT and more!

 So far, I've been working with these:
 <p>